baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/mental-excercise/6_equal_x.md

 ## Problem Statement

-You are predsented with this information on a clean whiteboard:
+You are presented with this math statement:

 \[
 6 = x